-To mortgage men and women across the country, it’s an age-old question: “Lock or float?”
+To mortgage folk across the country, it’s an age-old question: “Lock or float?”

-In fact, it could be the most important question a borrower will be asked during the loan process, as it will determine what mortgage rate they’ll eventually wind up with.
+And it might just be the most important answer a homeowner will come up with during the loan process, as it will determine the mortgage rate they ultimately receive.

-And the rate you pick will dictate what you pay each month for the next 30 years (assuming you don’t refinance), so it’s not a decision to be taken lightly!
+That interest rate you pick will dictate what you pay each month for potentially the next 30 years (assuming you don’t refinance), so it’s not a decision to be taken lightly!

 When you submit a home loan application, you will be asked if you want to lock in your mortgage rate or float the rate.